Hakenadu/plantuml-editor/README.md

 ![Screenshot](./misc/plantuml-editor-demo-snapshot.png)

 ## Demo
-~~A running demo is available at https://plantuml.mseiche.de/.~~
+A running demo is available at https://plantuml.mseiche.de/.

-:exclamation: I'm sorry, I took the demo offline because of insecurity regarding GDPR compliance

 ## Basic usage
 ### run with docker